Stocks drift lower on Wall Street; yields continue to ease

-NEW YORK (AP) — Stocks are drifting lower in morning trading on Wall Street Tuesday, giving back some of their big gains from a day earlier.
+NEW YORK (AP) — Stocks are drifting lower in afternoon trading on Wall Street Tuesday, giving back some of their big gains from a day earlier.

-The S&P 500 was down 0.3% after earlier flipping between small gains and losses.
+The S&P 500 was down 0.1% after earlier flipping between small gains and losses.
 A day before, it leaped 2.4% for its best performance since June, nearly erasing its entire loss from the week before.
-The Dow Jones Industrial Average was down 25 points, or 0.1%, at 31,510, as of 10:55 a.m.
+The Dow Jones Industrial Average was up 49 points, or 0.2%, at 31,584, as of 1:16 p.m.
 Eastern time, and the Nasdaq composite was 0.7% lower.

+“At some point the market has to stabilize and today it seems to be stabilizing," said Mike Zigmont, director of trading and research at Harvest Volatility Management.

 For weeks, the market’s focus has been fixed on the bond market, where a swift recent rise in interest rates is threatening one of the main reasons for the stock market’s run to records through the pandemic.